Music September 2, 2010 By Timothy Gunatilaka

 dominantlegs title Dominant Legs: Young At Love And Life

 What started out as a solo project of bare bedroom recordings by Ryan Lynch has garnered immediate blog buzz due to Lynch’s previous guitar work with Girls — the Bay Area band whose Elvis-Costello-channeling Album ranked among last year’s most acclaimed records.
 For this official debut EP, Lynch has been joined by vocalist/keyboardist Hannah Hunt.
 On “Run Like Hell for Leather”, the street-busker strumming that marked the earlier works is now augmented by both programmed and hand drums of a tropical flavor as well as boy-girl harmonies that call to mind the Vaselines.
 The title track further bolsters the otherwise stripped-down sound with buoyant synths, while “About My Girls” (stream below) boasts a whirling hook behind Hunt’s dreamy coos and Lynch’s wistful croon: “I just can’t seem to forget/About my girls”.
-After the jump, check out an acoustic performance of “Clawing Out at the Walls”, set in some idyllic yet subtly industrial hideaway — a setting that perfectly befits this band’s evolving aesthetic.
+After the jump, check out an acoustic performance of “Clawing Out at the Walls”, filmed in some idyllic yet subtly industrial hideaway — a setting that perfectly befits this band’s evolving aesthetic.

 Audio clip: Adobe Flash Player (version 9 or above) is required to play this audio clip.
 Download the latest version here.
 You also need to have JavaScript enabled in your browser.